 On September 16, 2016, the Centers for Medicaid and Medicare (CMS) published a final rule on emergency preparedness for healthcare providers.
 The rule established emergency preparedness requirements for 17 different provider types participating in Medicare and Medicaid, including Federally Qualified Health Centers (FQHCs).
+Furthermore, CMS later revised these requirements in the Omnibus Burden Reduction Final Rule, which became effective on November 29, 2019.
 This guide serves to help health centers navigate CMS' requirements.